aws/aws-sdk-php/docs/service-dynamodb.rst

 <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughputIntro.html>`_ that should
 be made available to the table.

-.. example:: DynamoDb/Integration/DynamoDb_20120810_Test.php testCreateTable
+..
+DynamoDb/Integration/DynamoDb_20120810_Test.php testCreateTable

 The table will now have a status of ``CREATING`` while the table is being provisioned.
 You can use a waiter to poll the table until it becomes ``ACTIVE``.

-.. example:: DynamoDb/Integration/DynamoDb_20120810_Test.php testWaitUntilTableExists
+..
+DynamoDb/Integration/DynamoDb_20120810_Test.php testWaitUntilTableExists

 A full list of the parameters available to the ``createTable()`` operation can be found in the `API documentation
 <http://docs.aws.amazon.com/aws-sdk-php/latest/class-Aws.DynamoDb.DynamoDbClient.html#_createTable>`_.
 For more